NDA-Software/socket-actions/docs/clientEvents/onMessage.md

-# onMessage (message: MessageEvent): Promise\<void>
+# onMessage (message: MessageEvent): Promise\<void> | void

 ## Description

 This event is executed on messages received after authentication or if authentication is disabled.
 This event should be used to deal with all information received from the server.

 ## Parameters

 - message: The object received from the socket server that contains the data sent inside.

 ## Usage: